ryann66/hex/README.md

-# hex
+# Hex
-Command line converter for Linux
+Tool for converting between different number types

-Usage:
+Usage: hex <options> <params>
-hex \<options\> \<params\>
-Params are the numbers to be converted.
-Use prefixes or options to interpret non-decimal numbers.
-If no params are passed then program will read from stdin (send an empty line or type q to stop reading)
-Program returns the number of numbers converted upon completion

-**Options**
+Can take many params at once or be left empty to read from stdin

+## Options:
--?
-Displays help
+-h Displays this help and exits
+-v Displays the program version and exits
--c Forces the program to read input as a a binary
+-B Forces the program to read input as a a binary
--n Forces the program to read input as a base 10 (decimal) integer
--e Forces the program to read input as an octal
+-D Forces the program to read input as a base 10 (decimal) integer -O Forces the program to read input as an octal
--q Forces the program to read input as a hexadecimal
--f Lets the program decide how to read input based off prefix (default)
--b Writes output in binary with prefix
+-X Forces the program to read input as a hexadecimal -F Lets the program decide how to read input based off prefix (default) -b Writes output in binary with prefix
--B Writes output in binary, broken into blocks of 8
 -d Writes output in base 10 (decimal)
 -o Writes output in octal with prefix
--h Writes output in hexadecimal with prefix
+-x Writes output in hexadecimal with prefix
--t Puts the system into signed mode (two's complement).
+        Default is to print uppercase hex; use -xl to force lowercase -s Puts the system into signed mode (two's complement).
+Use '-' in decimals -u Puts the system into unsigned mode (default) -w=<Num> Sets the length of output in bytes
-       Be aware that lead bit will determine sign:
-	  0x8 will evaluate as negative
-	  0x18 will evaluate as positive
-       Use '_' for '-' when writing decimals to avoid confusion with flags when entering decimal
--w**N** Sets the width of output to be **N** bytes long.  **N** must be 1-8 (inclusive).
-       Not intended for use with octal or decimal
--z Suppresses warning messages
--v Prints the program version and exits
+        When writing in octal uses a 6-bit byte.
+Has no effect when writing in decimal -f Sets the width of ouput to the minimum number of characters to represent the number -r Rounds the width of output to a pretty length (usually a byte boundary) Octal and binary will be rounded to bytes, octal will be rounded to even lengths This option does not effect the print length of decimal numbers -c[=<sep>] Adds a separator character between groups of digits Separator is added every 3 chars for decimal, 2 for hex, 8 for binary, and 2 for octal Default separator is ',' for decimal and ' ' for everything else -t Removes the separator character
+-p Write prefixes on all non-decimal numbers (default) -n Omit prefixes from all numbers